 CONGRATULATIONS to the Maffescioni family on the arrival of Nakoa.
 Little brother for Sienna, Izayah & Aisha.
 Warmest congratulations.

 As this is the last newsletter for 2021, I would like to take the opportunity to thank all our students, staff and families for your support, guidance and resilience through another complex year.
 I wish you all a very Merry Christmas, enjoy this time with your families and I look forward to seeing you all for what we all hope is a more 'normal' year.

 Supervision of Students Information for Parents

-We have begun our enrolment interviews for 2022 applicants.
-If your family is not returning to St. Augustine's next year please advise us via email to email@example.com.
+If your family is not returning to St. Augustine's next year please advise us via email to firstname.lastname@example.org ASAP.

-Likewise, if you have another child or know of someone who has a school age child for 2022, please contact the school asap.
+Likewise, if you have another child or know of someone who has a school age child for 2022 or beyond, please contact the school asap.